SchmidtDSE/plastics-pipeline/COOKBOOK.md

 # Cookbook
+Thank you for your interest in extending our work.
 This page offers examples and guidance for common developer operations within this repository.

 <br>
 <br>

 ## Executing pipeline with Docker
+This pipeline trains new models and generates new output data for use in downstream pipelines and tools.
+For this modeling, instances are generally used as available and split between train, test, and validation.
+One exception is the temporally displaced out of sample step whose behavior can be changed by editting `is_out_sample_candidate` in `tasks_ml.py`.

 The following steps will execute the pipeline from within Docker:

  - [Install Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)